maciejtreder/ng-toolkit/schematics/serverless/README.md

 npm run build:prod:deploy
 ```

-You can read more about [using custom domain in AWS Lambda](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html).
+You can read more about [using custom domain in AWS Lambda in this Medium post](https://medium.com/@maciejtreder/custom-domain-in-aws-api-gateway-a2b7feaf9c74) or [in the official AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html).

 ### Firebase